umalabs/authorization-enhanced-mail-system/README.md

 #### *B. Concept*

-&emsp;Authorization-Enhanced Mail System (AEMS) follows the concept of Identity Propagation Trust Framework [1] while keeping compatibility with the standard mail system.
-We propose to integrate the Identity Propagation Trust Framework [1] with the mail system using a standardized SMTP/POP3/IMAP interface and, at the same time, mirror the existing email infrastructure by creating a parallel system of resource mailboxes.
+&emsp;Authorization-Enhanced Mail System (AEMS) follows the concept of Audience Broker [1] while keeping compatibility with the standard mail system.
+We propose to integrate the Audience Broker [1] with the mail system using a standardized SMTP/POP3/IMAP interface and, at the same time, mirror the existing email infrastructure by creating a parallel system of resource mailboxes.
 A web-based email application will access the resource mailbox, as illustrated in Figure 1.
 AEMS uses a two-way push-pull data transfer mechanism—SMTP protocol for push data and HTTP protocol for pull data.
 Mailboxes running on the resource servers will use the content repository as a storage engine.

 ![Authorization-Enhanced Mail System](./images/concept.svg)

 <p class="figure">
-Fig.&nbsp;1.&emsp;Concept
+Fig.&nbsp;1.&emsp;Concept — data flow
 </p>

 #### *C. Key Points*